Cluster Management

 There are multiple ways to access your Keycloak Admin Console:

-- Click on the cluster card to open the detail page
+• Click on any cluster to open its detail page

 Accessing Cluster Logs